Drone (sound): History and distribution

 The systematic use of drones originated in instrumental music of ancient Southwest Asia, and spread north and west to Europe and south to Africa.
 It is used in Indian music and is played with the tanpura (or tambura) and other Indian drone instruments like the ottu, the ektar, the dotara (or dotar; dutar in Persian Central Asia), the surpeti, the surmandal (or swarmandal) and the shankh (conch shell).
 Most of the types of bagpipes that exist worldwide have up to three drones, making this one of the first instruments that comes to mind when speaking of drone music.
 In America, most forms of the African-influenced banjo contain a drone string.
 Since the 1960s, the drone has become a prominent feature in drone music and other forms of avant-garde music.

 In vocal music drone is particularly widespread in traditional musical cultures, particularly in Europe, Polynesia and Melanesia.
-It is also present in some isolated regions of Asia (like among Pearl-divers in the Persian Gulf, some national minorities of South-West China, Taiwan, Vietnam, and Afghanistan).
+It is also present in some isolated regions of Asia (such as among pearl-divers in the Persian Gulf, some national minorities of South-West China, Taiwan, Vietnam and Afghanistan).

+The Medieval classical period also features the concept of droning in music with instruments of its time, such as the organ, in which the organist holds either a key of a manual or pedal while playing a homophonic theme on the other.

 Part(s) of a musical instrument

 Drone is also the term for the part of a musical instrument intended to produce the drone effect's sustained pitch, generally without the ongoing attention of the player.
 Different melodic Indian instruments (e.g. the sitar, the sarod, the sarangi and the rudra veena) contain a drone.
 For example, the sitar features three or four resonating drone strings, and Indian notes (sargam) are practiced to a drone.
 Bagpipes (like the Great Highland Bagpipe and the Zampogna) feature a number of drone pipes, giving the instruments their characteristic sounds.
 A hurdy-gurdy has one or more drone strings.
-The fifth string on a five-string banjo is a drone string with a separate tuning peg that places the end of the string five frets down the neck of the instrument; this string is usually tuned to the same note as that which the first string produces when played at the fifth fret, and the drone string is seldom fretted.
+The fifth string on a five-string banjo is a drone string with a separate tuning peg that places the end of the string five frets down the neck of the instrument; this string is usually tuned to the same note as that which the first string produces when played at the fifth fret.
 The bass strings of the Slovenian drone zither also freely resonate as a drone.
 The Welsh Crwth also features two drone strings.